'Oh, son! I love you so much': The victims of the Thousand Oaks shooting

 Noel Sparks, 21, was a student at nearby Moorpark College, the Press Enterprise newspaper of Riverside reported.
 Her death was confirmed by her church, United Methodist Westlake Village.

-Three other victims were identified later Thursday afternoon: Telemachus Orfanos, Kristina Morisette and Blake Dingman.
-Little information about them was immediately available.
+"Marky was a loving and wonderful young man who was full of life and ambition," they said in a statement to KEYT.
+"Marky would have turned 21 on November 19."

+The Ventura County Medical Examiner's Office confirmed the names and ages of all the victims on Friday afternoon.

-James Rainey reported from Thousand Oaks.
-Dareh Gregorian reported from New York.
+James Rainey reported from Thousand Oaks, and Dareh Gregorian reported from New York.